 An ABL is a specialized loan product in which financing is predicated on not only the creditworthiness of the borrower and strength of its balance sheet, but also on the quality and value of the collateral provided to support the extension of credit.
 Once considered the financing method of last resort for distressed companies, the ABL has emerged as the structure of choice in good times for companies of all sizes across a wide range of industries and is an especially attractive alternative in challenging times when cash flow is strained.

 Addressing a range of liquidity needs

-Companies also turn to asset-based finance to obtain the liquidity they need for other purposes such as effectuating buyouts, funding dividends, developing new product lines (capital expenditures) or providing for general seasonal working capital needs.
-Here’s a sampling of ABL transactions we’ve recently completed:
+Companies may turn to asset-based finance to obtain the liquidity they need for purposes such as effectuating buyouts, funding dividends, developing new product lines (capital expenditures) or providing for general seasonal working capital needs.
+Here’s a sampling of ABL transactions the bank has recently completed:

 Our advice to prospective borrowers, regardless of the specific liquidity need, continues to be: Before you raise additional equity or seek to raise various expensive forms of junior capital, consider whether you are taking full advantage of what’s on the left side of the balance sheet.

 ABL structures are primarily revolving lines of credit, though some include a term loan component.
 Various types of collateral can be used to back ABL financing, including unrestricted cash, accounts receivable, inventory, machinery and equipment, real estate and in some instances intangible assets, typically intellectual property.